alpacahq/user-docs/content/api-documentation/api-v2/_index.md

 ## v2 Release Notes

 * Updated Account and Assets entities with new fields for short selling and margin trading
 * Updated
 * Orders that encounter account permissioning, insufficient buying power, or lack of available borrow will return a 403 “forbidden” error with an existing or new log message describing the reject.
 * The endpoint host name will be the same as v1 (api.alpaca.markets/paper-api.alpaca.markets) but with different path (“/v2”).
 * API key between v1 and v2 are interchangeable.
 * Updated Python SDK for API v2.0 support, example usage:
   `api = tradeapi.REST('<key_id>', '<secret_key>', api_version=’v2’)`

 ## Notes on Orders and Positions
 * If your account is set to `shorting_enabled: false`, any attempt to place a sell order in a stock that you have no position or with a quantity that exceeds your current position will result in a 403 `Forbidden` error.
 In the future, users who are approved for shorting will be able to set the shorting_enabled flag in their dashboard.
 This will extend to the creation of sub-accounts and help ensure strategies that are not supposed to short are never allowed to accidentally short.
 * For accounts with `shorting_enabled: true`, if you place a sell order for an asset on which you are flat, or one that you have a short position in, it will be treated as a short sell.
 There are no new “side” parameters added for short selling or short covering.
 The existing values of “sell” and “buy” will be used, respectively.
 * At this time, you are only allowed to short easy-to-borrow assets.
 Assets that are easy to borrow are marked with `easy_to_borrow: true`.
 A short sell order will be rejected with a 403 `Forbidden` status if the asset being sold is hard to borrow or not shortable at all.
 * At this time, an order that would flip your position in that stock from long to short or short to long is not supported and will return a 403 `Forbidden` error.
 Your position must first be <= 0 for shorts and must first be >= 0 for longs.
 In the future, we plan to support selling (buying) beyond an existing long (short) position directly into a short (long) position.
 * At this time, if you have no position in a stock, but you have a pending short sell (buy) order, you will not be permitted to submit a buy (sell) order.
 The order will return a 403 `Forbidden` error.
 * In order to allow the use of margin, the /orders endpoint will use the `buying_power` field to determine whether an account has enough buying power to buy/short a security.
 The exception to this rule is that assets marked with `marginable:false` cannot use margin lending to purchase the asset.
 * Market buy orders that would increase your position (e.g. buy order for a stock where your position in that stock is >= 0) are converted to marketable limit orders with a 2.5% to 4% price collar.
 * Market sell orders that would increase your position (e.g. sell order for a stock when your position in that stock is <= 0) are NOT converted but are subject to a pre-trade buying power risk check of 102.5 to 104% of the order value.
 * Short positions will be reported with negative quantities and negative market values.

+# API Endpoints